 Email is a bold move when you don’t know someone.
 Warm them up by engaging and providing value on social media.

 This can be as simple as following them on Twitter, retweeting their tweets, responding to a question on Quora, and so on.
-You can easily find their profiles using the Sidekick social profiles tool, or do a Google search for “full name + twitter.”

 The best part is that you don’t need a response.
 People are vain.
 They check for new followers, favorites, and retweets and often won’t engage, but they take notice if others pay attention to them.